KYKM (FM)

 KYKM (94.3 FM; "Texas Thunder Radio") is a radio station airing a country music format licensed to Yoakum, Texas, and simulcasted on sister station 99.9 KTXM in Hallettsville.
 The station is owned by Kremling Enterprises, Inc. of Shiner, Texas.

+On May 30, 2025, the Federal Communications Commission revoked the broadcast licenses for KYKM and sister station KTXM(FM) due to delinquent regulatory fees from FY 2017-21and FY 2024.
+The order also dismissed pending renewal applications for the stations.
+The FCC had issued a "Pay or Show Cause Order" in January 2024.